-For example, an average e-commerce website can have a 3% conversion rate, if you look at the relationship between online transactions and website visitors.
-But there are wide ranges in conversion rates; a new startup without brand recognition can only convert 1% and a huge trusted e-commerce portal like Amazon can convert 8%.
-In other words, there is an 8-fold difference in the income that can be earned, whether you are at the lower end of the range or at the upper end of the range.
-Therefore, the CRO is a fundamental part of maximizing your revenue and needs more attention than most companies give it.
+For example, an average e-commerce website can have a 3% conversion rate, when looking at the relationship between online transactions and website visitors.
+However, there is a wide range in conversion rates; a new startup without brand recognition may only convert 1%, while a trusted e-commerce portal like Amazon can convert 8%.
+This 8-fold difference in income potential is why CRO is so important for maximizing revenue.
+When it comes to CRO, you need to optimize for every variation of your user experience across devices.

-On this page, we'll try to answer any questions you may have about the benefits of CRO and why you should use conversion rate optimization on your website.
-You need conversion rate optimization if you want to increase your website conversions and the rate at which visitors convert.
-Increasing the conversion rate for a specific goal means increasing the efficiency with which visitors complete a desired action.
+On this page we'll try to answer any questions you may have about why CRO is important and why you should use it on your website.
+You need conversion rate optimization if you want to increase your website conversions and the rate at which visitors convert into customers or take other desired actions such as signing up for an email list or downloading an app.
+Increasing the conversion rate for a specific goal means increasing the efficiency with which visitors complete that desired action.